MNL-Bandit with Knapsacks: a near-optimal algorithm: Dynamic assortment policy

-Note that by interpreting each assortment $S$ as an independent arm in the multi-arm bandits framework, the program $(P_{\ell})$ is analogue to the LP used by the UCB-based algorithm presented in \cite{Agrawal_global_bandits} for the Bandits with Knapsacks (BwK) problem.
-The major difference is that in our setting, problem $(P_{\ell})$ involves an exponential number of variables and therefore cannot be directly solved.
-However, based on our special construction of the confidence bounds for each arm (which uses the lower and upper bounds for the utilities of the individual products, whereas \cite{Agrawal_global_bandits} directly constructs the confidence interval from estimates of the utilities of each arm), we show that $(P_{\ell})$ can still be solved efficiently.
-In particular, we design in Section \ref{sec:tractability} an algorithm which returns in polynomial time an approximately optimal distribution $\{y_{S,\ell}\}$ with polynomial size support.

-\textbf{Confidence intervals for the product utilities (based on \cite{DBLP:journals/corr/AgrawalAGZ17a}).} We now present the details on the construction of the confidence bounds $\{\vlcb_{i, \ell}\}$ and $\{\vucb_{i, \ell}\}$.
-We would like to mention that we do not follow the classical approach to design confidence intervals based on maximum likelihood estimators (which has been considered for instance by \cite{Cheung_assort_inventory} in their dynamic assortment policy under inventory constraints).
+\textbf{Confidence bounds for $\boldsymbol{v}$.} We now present the details on the construction of the utility estimator, and its high probability confidence bounds.
+We would like to mention that we do not follow the classical approach to design maximum likelihood estimators (which has been considered for instance by \cite{Cheung_assort_inventory} in their dynamic assortment policy under inventory constraints).
 The main limitation of the MLE approach is that it requires the knowledge of a lower bound on the values of the true utilities, which may not be available in practical applications.
 In order to avoid this restrictive assumption, we choose to design our confidence intervals based on the sampling method presented in \cite{DBLP:journals/corr/AgrawalAGZ17a}.
 We describe it here for the convenience of the reader.